Chaffelson/nipyapi/docs/devnotes.rst

 NiFi Registry Swagger Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. build relevant version of NiFi Registry from source
+1. Fetch the definition from a running Registry instance at URI: /nifi-registry-api/swagger/swagger.json
 2. use swagger-codegen to generate the Python client::